 English courses focus on reading, comprehension, public speaking and academic writing.
-Students should take at least 6 credits from English courses (one basic level course and one advance level course) unless they are waived from basic level or advanced level.
-6 credits that students earned in English courses will be counted toward their graduation requirements.
-The students are strongly encouraged to make their selection among the following courses:
+Students should complete at least 3 credits from a basic level English course unless they are waived from the course.
+6 credits that a student earned in the English courses will be counted toward their graduation requirements.
+The students are strongly recommended to make their selection among the following courses: